 g.
 Adjust the U.S. GAAP annuity account value reserves of a foreign insurance SCA, with respect to the business it wrote directly, using the commissioners' annuity reserve valuation method (CARVM) as defined in paragraphs 14 and 15 of Appendix A-820 (including the reserving provisions in the various Actuarial Guidelines which support CARVM).
 The valuation interest rate and mortality tables to be used in applying CARVM should be that prescribed by the foreign insurance SCA's country of domicile.
 If the Foreign SCA’s country of domicile does not prescribe the necessary tables and/or rates, no reserve adjustment shall be made.

+Note that the outcome of these adjustments can result in a negative equity valuation of the investment for all paragraph 8.b.ii. entities.
+For a paragraph 8.b.iv. entity, the application of these adjustments will stop at zero, and will not result in negative equity valuation unless the 8.b.iv entity provides services to the reporting entity or its affiliates or holds assets on behalf of the reporting entity.
+If such services, including reinsurance transactions, are occurring, the adjustments required in this paragraph can result in a negative equity valuation.
+(See additional equity method application guidance in paragraph 13.e. regarding guarantees and financial support.)

-Note that the outcome of these adjustments can result in a negative equity valuation of the investment SSAP No. 48, paragraph 6
+SSAP No. 48, paragraph 6

 6. Investments in these ventures, except for joint ventures, partnerships and limited liability companies with a minor ownership interest, shall be reported using an equity method as defined in SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities, paragraphs 8.b.i. through 8.b.iv.
+(The equity method calculation may result with a negative valuation of the investment, therefore the SSAP No. 97 equity method calculation shall occur regardless of whether the investment is supported by an audit and the reporting entity will nonadmit the investment.)
 A reporting entity whose shares of losses in a SSAP No. 48 entity exceeds its investment in the SSAP No. 48 entity shall disclose the information required by SSAP No. 97, paragraph 35.a.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2021\May 20\Exposures\21-04 - SSAP No. 97 - Valuation of Foreign Insurance SCAs.docx